ParisNeo/QGraphViz/doc/unprocessed_README.md

 8. User application is informed when a edge is selected or double clicked.
 9. Only two supported node shapes (box or oval)
 10. Advanced nodes shapes are not yet implemented
-11. Subgraphs are not supported yet
+11. Only the dot layout is implemented
-12. Only the dot layout is implemented
+12. Supported shapes are box, circle, triangle, diamond, polygon

 ## Example code